pytorch/serve/kubernetes/kserve/text_classifier_readme.md

-# Serve a Text Classification Model in KServe for Inference and Explanations:
+# Serve a Text Classification Model for Inference and Explanations with KServe:

 In this document, the .mar file creation, request & response on the KServe side and the KServe changes to the handler files for Text Classification model using Torchserve's default text handler.